 MONASH BIOMEDICAL LEARNING & TEACHING

-Due to be completed in November 2018, the building has been designed by architects Denton Corker Marshall with a 5-star Green Star Design and As Built rating, making it an iconic and energy-efficient learning centre.
+Completed in November 2018, the building has been designed by architects Denton Corker Marshall with a 5-star Green Star Design and As Built rating, making it an iconic and energy-efficient learning centre.

 Made up of a series of interlocking cuboid blocks, the building spans four levels and has a lower ground floor and roof plantroom.
 It will provide a total of 11,400 square metres of state-of-the-art learning space.